NetickNetworking/NetickDocumentation/articles/lag-compensation.md

 - There's no API to say "make the rig look exactly the way it should at time `t`".

 The result is that at the same logical tick, the server and a remote client running the same Mecanim setup will produce subtly different bone poses.
 Subtle is enough - hit detection that's two centimeters off at the shoulder is what makes shots feel inaccurate.

+> [!WARNING]
+> Mixing a Mecanim-driven character with lag compensation will appear to *work* - queries return hits, no errors fire - but the hits will be misaligned with what the shooter saw.

 ### The fix: custom Playable-based animator